 Due to high temperatures and dry conditions, all fireworks are banned in Portland as of June 29, 2021.

 There’s nothing more American than fun, family and, of course, fireworks — and Portland’s awesome array of annual Independence Day celebrations promises plenty of all three.

-Visitors can also pick from a wide range of regional Fourth of July fetes, like the St. Paul Rodeo, Fort Vancouver Independence Day celebration or for more active types, a marathon through wine country.
+Visitors can also pick from a wide range of regional Fourth of July fetes, like the St. Paul Rodeo and Hood River Fireworks.
 There’s also plenty to do over the holiday weekend, including the Chamber Music Northwest Summer Festival and the Portland Craft Beer Festival.

 Today is a beautiful day to explore all that Portland has to offer.
 This page lists the best Portland events, festivals, concerts, tours and exhibitions that are happening today.

 Are you going to be in town and looking for something to do tomorrow?
 There are so many fun things to do in Portland and tomorrow is the perfect day to explore.